 In Pennsylvania, there are a variety of ways you can be accused and charged with a theft crime.
 Some common theft crimes include unlawful taking, deception, writing bad checks, burglary, copyright and intellectual theft, and forgery.

 You can be charged with a theft crime by deception.
-Generally, this means that you came into possession of a service or property by deceiving the rightful owner.
+Generally, this means that you came into possession of service or property by deceiving the rightful owner.
 You can also receive a theft crime charge by knowingly acquiring stolen property, even if you were not the one to steal the property.

 Retail theft is a theft crime that can result in a variety of consequences depending on what you stole. penalties range from a summary offense to a misdemeanor of the first degree.
 You do not need to physically take an item to be charged with retail theft.
 Switching or removing tags can result in retail theft.

 Burglary is one of the most well-known and serious forms of theft crimes.
-Burglary can be charged by entering a property unlawfully in order to commit a crime.
+Burglary can be charged by entering property unlawfully in order to commit a crime.
 Depending on the nature of the incident, you can receive a felony of the first or second degree.

-Other forms of theft crimes that do not involve physically stealing is writing a bad check, committing forgery, or performing intellectual theft.
+Other forms of theft crimes that do not involve physically stealing are writing a bad check, committing forgery, or performing intellectual theft.
 Intellectual theft occurs when you profit off of somebody else’s intellectual property.
 Forgery and writing bad checks involve trying to profit or spend money unlawfully through deception.